sabre-io/Baikal/INSTALL.md

 Note: there's also a moduser.php script that'll allow you to modify users.

-# 7 - Checking that Baïkal is reading to fly
+# 7 - Checking that Baïkal is ready to swim

 You may now navigate to your domain URL using your favorite web browser.
 You should see something like: